dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"shortcode": "<4-hex-characters>"`

-Has to be unique and is represented by a 4 digit hexadecimal string.
+The shortcode has to be unique and is represented by a 4 digit hexadecimal string.
 The shortcode has to be provided by the DaSCH.

 ### Shortname

 `"shortname": "<string>"`

-Has to be unique.
+The shortname has to be unique.
 It should be in the form of a [xsd:NCNAME](https://www.w3.org/TR/xmlschema11-2/#NCName).
 This means a string without blanks or special characters but `-` and `_` are allowed (although not as first character).

 ### Longname

 `"longname": "<string>"`

-A string that provides the full name of the project.
+The longname is a string that provides the full name of the project.

 ### Descriptions

 `"descriptions": {"<lang>": "<string>", ...}`

-Collection of descriptions of the project as strings with language tag (currently "en", "de", "fr" and "it" are supported).
-The descriptions have to be provided as a JSON object with the language as key, and the actual description as value.
+The description is represented as a collection of strings with language tags (currently "en", "de", "fr" and "it" are supported).
+It is the description of the project.

 ### Keywords

 `"keywords": ["<string>", "<string>", ...]`

-An array of keywords is used to describe and/or tag the project.
+Keywords are represented as an array of strings and are used to describe and/or tag the project.

 ### Lists